-- Combined releases of all waves are indicated by the first digit and have the number of the latest wave as first digit, e.g. release 7.0.0 with wave 7 being the latest wave. - Major changes will be announced to users via e-mail and are indicated by the second digit, e.g. release 2.5.0. - Minor changes will be indicated by the third digit, e.g. release 2.2.1.
+- Combined releases of all waves are indicated by the first digit and have the number of the latest wave as first digit, e.g. release 7.1.0 with wave 7 being the latest wave. - Major changes will be announced to users via e-mail and are indicated by the second digit, e.g. release 7.1.0. - Minor changes will be indicated by the third digit, e.g. release 2.2.1.

-Please check the website for updates regularly.
+Please regularly check the website for information on release updates.